 Hi, I’m Tamás Karsai (Spidi) a solo game developer forming “Magic Item Tech”.
 I used to grind for magic items day and night, now I’m building games using technology fueled by them 🙂 .
 Terminal craze: cats, game development, games, movies, toon & anime, comic books (in that order).

-If you have any feedback or problems to report, you can reach me at:
+If you have any feedback or problems to report or you would like to chat you can reach me at:

 Documentary, open development